halt23/halt23.github.io/about.md

 We want to provide an end-user product suitable for many distributions and desktop environments, and gladly accept contributions from everyone.
 Therefore, we have no exclusive association with any Linux distribution.
 Calamares is not a KDE project, or a KaOS project, or a Manjaro project, we are just a bunch of people dumping some code on [GitHub](https://github.com/calamares).

+## What is Calamares made of

+Calamares is mostly written in C++11, with Qt 5 as general purpose library and UI toolkit.
+Calamares is modular by design, and Python 3 was chosen as the main scripting language to empower distributors in creating a variety of configurable modules  to fit a wide range of use cases.
+The Python 3 interface is implemented with Boost.Python, and all Calamares configuration is done in YAML.
+Aside from the partitioning module, which depends on select few KDE Frameworks, Calamares has no other major dependencies.
+For a complete list of dependencies, see [the README file](https://github.com/calamares/calamares/blob/master/README.md).

 ## Contact us

 IRC: #calamares on chat.freenode.net.